jompero/unit_pathfinder_tira/Documentation/Weekly_report_5.md

 1. Peer review: https://github.com/StarSovu/tiralabra-kivipaperisakset/issues/1
 1. Fixed MyArrayList.
 I think the project is done code-wise.
 1. Moving onto code and test improvements.
 Got some good feedback from the peer review and from a colleague.
+1. Have to do an early return this week as I'm expecting 0h tomorrow.

 ## Hours
 Day | Hours